While veganism includes practical lifestyle choices, at its heart it rests on a central idea: Animals morally matter.

 The Property Status of Animals

-Many animal rights theorists argue that the most fundamental issue is that animals are legally regarded as property.
+Many animal rights theorists argue that the most fundamental animal rights isuse that we must contend with is the fact that animals are legally regarded as property.

 Property can be protected from “unnecessary” harm, but it ultimately exists to serve its owner.
 As long as animals are legally classified as property, their interests will be balanced against economic interests, and they will typically lose.